Tora Mosterstong

 Tora Mosterstong (Þóra Morstrstǫng)—also known as Thora Mostaff—was one of Harald Fairhair's concubines and the mother of Håkon the Good; Harald Fairhair's youngest son and the third King of Norway (c.
 935–961).

 Title illustration for Snorri Sturluson's saga of Harald Fairhair.

-According to Snorri Sturluson's Saga of Harald Fairhair (Soga om Harald Hårfagre), Tora was from the island of Moster and was descended from the clan (ætt) of Horda-Kåre (Hǫrða-Kára):
+According to Snorri Sturluson's Saga of Harald Fairhair (Haralds saga hárfagra), Tora was from the island of Moster and was descended from the clan (ætt) of Horda-Kåre (Hǫrða-Kári):

 A page of the Codex Frisianus from the saga of Harald Fairhair.

 Snorri consistently speaks of Tora as concubine and maidservant, which tends to produce the wrong connotations.
 Horda-Kåre was one of Harald Fairhair's old allies, and held high office at the Battle of Hafrsfjord.
 When Tora had a place with the king, it must have been part of a conscious policy to keep the two clans close.